fedechiappero/Chat_Rails/README.md

 ## Functionality

 * Autentication with Devise.
-* Registration is only with an email the enterprise email server (@yourdomain.com by default).
+* Registration is only with an email provided by the enterprise email server (@yourdomain.com by default).
 * Online/Offline indicator inside chat room.
 * Private chat rooms, either personal or group.
 * All the messages are encrypted in the server-side.